 Two Kiwis destined for Noumea thought they could depend on their card’s complimentary insurance when they had to cancel their holiday after a family member died.
 What they didn’t realise was the policy excluded claims arising from any pre-existing health condition – whether it was the cardholder’s or a family member’s.

 The couple complained to the Insurance and Financial Services Ombudsman (IFSO) when the insurer declined their claim but were unsuccessful.
 The IFSO found the insurer was free to decline cover as the family member had been diagnosed with the illness before their trip.

 Of the 6 cards, American Express Platinum Edge and Westpac’s Platinum Mastercard provide insurance cover for journeys up to 35 days in length, and Kiwibank’s Gold card up to 40 days.

-ANZ’s and BNZ’s Platinum credit cards both offer 90 days.
-ASB’s Platinum was the most generous, with 120 days.
+ANZ’s, ASB's and BNZ’s Platinum credit cards all offer 90 days.

 If you’re an ANZ, BNZ or Westpac cardholder and your trip itinerary exceeds their limits, you won’t be covered for any of it, no matter if misfortune strikes on your first day abroad.

 For a price, you can extend the length of cover with most cards.
 The exception is American Express: no extensions are available.

 The cost of extending cover for your trip can vary widely depending on the card.
 We asked the banks what they’d charge if someone on a European holiday wanted to extend their cover by 5 days.
 Kiwibank quoted $83.28 while ANZ* estimated $228.05.
 American Express and Westpac offer alternate credit cards with longer complimentary travel insurance periods, but these come with significantly higher fees.